siddhiphatkare/Customer_Transaction_Insights_Dashboard/README.md

 pip install -r requirements.txt
 ```

-### Running the Streamlit App
+### Running the Streamlit App Locally

-To launch the interactive dashboard, run:
+To launch the interactive dashboard locally, run:

 ```bash
 streamlit run streamlit_app.py
 ```

 Then open the URL provided in the terminal (usually http://localhost:8501 or http://localhost:8502).

+### Deploying to Streamlit Cloud

+1. Push your project repository to GitHub.
+2. Go to [Streamlit Cloud](https://streamlit.io/cloud) and sign in.
+3. Click "New app" and select your GitHub repository and branch.
+4. Configure the app settings if needed and deploy.
+5. Your app will be live with a public URL you can share.

 ### Using the Dashboard